octo-technology/OpenTezos/docs/ligo/exam.md

 - [ ] `type counterReturn is counterEntrypoints`
 - [x] `type counterReturn is list(operation) * int`

-What is an entrypoint for this smart contract?
+Which of the following proposals is called an entrypoint for this smart contract?

 - [ ] `Increment(p)`
 - [ ] `Increment(p) -> increment(p, store)`